Why is Clearing Browser Cache Necessary?

 Under certain circumstances, it may be worth clearing the entire cache of your local browser.

-Below are some useful keyboard shortcuts to help you do it in your browser: Safari, Microsoft Edge, Internet Explorer, Google Chrome, Firefox, Opera.
+Below are some useful keyboard shortcuts to help you do it in the browsers: Safari, Microsoft Edge, Internet Explorer, Google Chrome, Firefox, Opera.

 Bypassing the cache

-When you encounter strange behavior, you can also try bypassing your cache.
-This will force your browser to re-download a web page’s complete, up-to-date content.
+When you encounter strange behavior and website elements do not load as expected, you can also try bypassing your cache.
+That will force your browser to re-download a web page’s complete, up-to-date content.
 The rest of your cache is not affected.

 |In most Windows and Linux browsers: